SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 This step is only necessary when you want to deploy the project to the trial landscape.

-### 3. Add a project descriptor file for the srv module
+### 3. Add a module descriptor file for the srv module

-You might have noticed that there is no project descriptor for the `srv` module defined.
+You might have noticed that there is no module descriptor for the `srv` module defined.
 For local development, such a descriptor is not needed as CAP knows how to parse those files.
 For the deployment to Cloud Foundry, on the other hand, a descriptor is required, to define the module dependencies and start commands.

-:point_right: Create a new project descriptor file `package.json` in the `srv/` directory, and add the following content representing the server module, to make it cloud-ready:
+:point_right: Create a new descriptor file `package.json` in the `srv/` directory, and add the following content representing the server module, to make it cloud-ready:

 ```json
 {